Admissions Procedures for Cnoc Mhuire

 Special Needs

 Students with special educational needs are welcomed.
-The school will access such students’ records from primary school/individual educational programmes in order to apply to the Department of Education and Science for resources to support students with special needs.
+The school will access such students’ records from primary school/individual educational programme in order to apply to the Department of Education and Science for resources to support students with special needs.
 Individual records may contain the following: educational, medical, physical or psychological reports.
 The SENO will be contacted in exceptional cases.
 In Sept 2022, we opened a special class for children with Autism